MicrosoftDocs/VBA-Docs/api/Excel.modelcolumnchanges.item.md

 ## Return value

-A [ModelColumnChange Object (Excel)](Excel.modelcolumnchange.md) object contained in the collection.
+A [ModelColumnChange object (Excel)](Excel.modelcolumnchange.md) object contained in the collection.

 ## See also